 -- Scrum Inc. Staff

-On July 24th Scrum Inc. is pairing with Joe Justice from Team WIKISPEED fame to broadcast a Webinar on Xtreme Manufacturing.
+.
 Joe will also be teaming up with Scrum Inc. later in the week when he co-trains a Certified Scrum Master course on the same subject.
 Given all the activity around this topic, we thought it would be interesting to give you a sneak peek.

 Joe coined the term eXtreme Manufacturing (XM) to describe how he works, combining elements fromBlending these three philosophies, Joe has proven the XM concept by building a car in just three months on a shoestring budget (just a few thousand dollars,) with some basic equipment and an all-volunteer staff, who are now located in 20 countries around the globe.
 Oh, and his car gets over 100 mpg!
 The ramifications of this method are revolutionary.
 Cars developed using traditional methods require a project life span of decades.
 XM can shorten time-to-market, reduce labor costs and spur innovation.

 The diagram on your right shows the elements Joe combines to generate the process efficiencies XM achieves.
 As you can see most of the concepts like iterative development, continuous improvement and pairing are familiar to Agile developers.
 What Joe adds to the equation is object-oriented architecture.

 Object Oriented Architecture

 allows for innovative design while building on iterative development.
 For example, the Team WIKISPEED car uses eight different and independent components.
 That allows the team to re-design the suspension system, speedometer or car body at any point and not have to tweak the chassis or dashboard to make the improved components fit.
 Modularity prevents engineering challenges from rippling through the entire design process.
 It also allows the team to swarm on the most important improvement without affecting the rest of the car.